Responsible Business - Let’s take responsibility!

 - Guests can turn off or unplug electrical devices rather than leave them in stand-by mode.

 - On cold nights, guests can draw curtains to keep the heat in the room.
 Similarly on hot days, guests can close the curtains to keep the heat out of the room.

 - Guests can offset the carbon emission associated with a hotel stay by participating in the loyalty program Club Carlson.
 Gold Points, which are earned with every stay, can be donated to projects that will compensate for the carbon footprint of a hotel stay.
 For further information, please visit the front desk.

 ISO 14001 is a globally valid and recognized standard.
 It provides a flexible framework for the voluntary development of environmental protection measures around the world.
 The aim of the certification is the reduction of environmental risks and the improvement of environmental performance.
 Since September 2010 the Radisson Blu Hotel, Lucerne has been ISO 14001 certified according to the achievement of the ISO 14001 goals.

 Continuous Improvement Process:

-- Planning: definition of the objectives and processes to achieve the implementation of the environmental policy of the organisation
+- Planning: definition of the objectives and processes to achieve the implementation of the environmental policy of the organization

 - Running: the implementation of processes

-- Controlling: monitoring of processes with regard to legal and other requirements, as well as the success of the organisation in environmental protection measures
+- Controlling: monitoring of processes with regard to legal and other requirements, as well as the success of the organization in environmental protection measures

 - Optimising: if necessary the processes have to be corrected